JosselinTD/promise-exercise-one/README.md

 # Exercise template - javascript
-This document aims to explain with simple words how content is created on Coderpower.
-It should also helps developers to understand the processes that are run behind the scene by the coderpower platform to evaluate code submissions.
+This document aims to explain concisely how content is created on Coderpower.
+It should also help developers understand the processes behind the scenes of the coderpower platform to evaluate code submissions.

 ## How it works
 ### Concepts
 Exercises on Coderpower can be Discoveries, Practices or Challenges.

-- **Disovery** : An exercise that show, by example, how a library, framework, SDK, API, or design pattern works.
-It provides an initial code that can be tweaked by the developers.
+- **Discovery**: An exercise that show, by example, how a library, framework, SDK, API, or design pattern works.
+It provides an initial code that can be tweaked by developers.
-- **Practice** : An exercise that allows the developers to struggle with a subject making them understand the concept by practicing.
-The developers can try to solve the exercise as many time as they want.
+- **Practice**: An exercise that allows developers to explore a subject helping them to understand the concept through practice.
+Developers can try to solve exercises as many times as they like.
-- **Challenge** : An exercise where the developers are competing against each other to solve a problem.
+- **Challenge**: An exercise where developers compete against each other to solve a problem.
 They are assessed on two criteria.
-    - **The ranking**:
+    - **Ranking**:
         - a base score: ( **X** ),
         - a bonus score: ( **Y** ),
         - a bonus time: ( **T** )